Alexisimonian/spotiphyte_JS-AJAX-API/README.md

 ## How it works
 The app fist require users to login with their Spotify Premium account.
 They can then play a song in Spotify (on any device) and select "spotiPhyte" as player.
 Their song will then be played in the browser and the plant will start to grow in rythm with the bpm.
 If the song pauses, so the plant.
 If the song changes, the plan will dynamically adapt its dance rythm. <br>
 When the plant is fully grown, players can harvest it to earn gems.
-Gems can be used in the shop to buy items to help growing the plant or change its dance style.<br>
+Gems can be used in the shop to buy items to help growing the plant or change its dance style.<br><br>
+To work, the app connects to Spotify API and get a variety of information from the songs users are currently playing like: the title, the artist, the lenght, the BPM...
+The app then uses these information to play the song and grow the plant. <br>

 [Check out the game](https://drive.google.com/file/d/1hT5LIN7-z8IEAKjaXbtwqmnDPzZvPeQX/view?usp=sharing)